bytecraftoy/timesheets-frontend/CONTRIBUTING.md

 **FIX**: A bug fix
 **PERF**: A code change that improves performance **STYLE**: Formatting, missing semi colons, ...
-**REFACTOR**: A code change that neither fixes a bug nor adds a feature but it does more than just changes styling.
+**REFACTOR**: A code change that neither fixes a bug nor adds a feature, but it does more than just changes styling.
 **TEST**: Adding missing tests or correcting existing tests **CHORE**: Anything else